willgdjones/pydantic-ai/docs/agents.md

 ### Function tools and schema

-Function parameters are extracted from the function signature, and all parameters except `CallContext` are used to build the schema for that tool call.
+Function parameters are extracted from the function signature, and all parameters except `RunContext` are used to build the schema for that tool call.

 Even better, PydanticAI extracts the docstring from functions and (thanks to [griffe](https://mkdocstrings.github.io/griffe/)) extracts parameter descriptions from the docstring and adds them to the schema.